World Development Report: 2008-2010 reports

-The devlopment, on the theme "Development and Climate Change", explored how public policy can change to better help people cope with new or worsened risks, how land and water management must adapt to better protect a threatened natural environment while feeding an expanding and more prosperous population, and how energy systems will need to be transformed.
+The WDR 2010, on the theme of "Development and Climate Change," explored how public policy can change to better help people cope with new or worsened risks, how land and water management must adapt to better protect a threatened natural environment while feeding an expanding and more prosperous population, and how energy systems will need to be transformed.
 The report was seen as a call for action, both for developing countries who are striving to ensure policies are adapted to the realities and dangers of a hotter planet, and for high-income countries who need to undertake ambitious mitigation while supporting developing countries' efforts.

 The WDR 2009 focused on the theme "Reshaping Economic Geography".
 Rising densities of human settlements, migration and transport to reduce distances to market, and specialization and trade facilitated by fewer international divisions are central to economic development.
 The transformations along these three dimensions—density, distance, and division—are most noticeable in North America, Western Europe, and Japan, but countries in Asia and Eastern Europe are changing in ways similar in scope and speed.

 The report concludes that these spatial transformations are essential, and should be encouraged.
 The conclusion is not without controversy.
 Slum-dwellers now number a billion, but the rush to cities continues.
 Globalization is believed to benefit many, but not the billion people living in lagging areas of developing nations.
 High poverty and mortality persist among the world's "bottom billion", while others grow wealthier and live longer lives.
 Concern for these three billion often comes with the prescription that growth must be made spatially balanced.
 The WDR has a different message: economic growth is seldom balanced, and efforts to spread it out prematurely will jeopardize progress.